 Rancho RockGEARTM Rear Differential Glide Plate

 Rancho RockGEARTM Dana 44 Differential Cover

 - Jeep vehicle models 1996 and older are not permitted to register for the Rubicon Trail Jeep Jamboree.
-Participants must have a Jeep Wrangler model year 1997 – 2021 in order to participate in the Rubicon Trail Jeep Jamboree.
+Participants must have a Jeep Wrangler model year 1997 to present or a Jeep Gladiator model year 2020 to present in order to participate in the Rubicon Trail Jeep Jamboree.

 - Tow points are mandatory.

 The driver and the first passenger added will be charged the adult rate regardless of their age.